In this post, Introvert Reader talks about some of her favorite books, series, and authors outside of the romance genre.

 Genres I Like to Read

 I have another blog dedicated to reviewing all types of books and romances published after 2000.
-So some of what I list here are reviewed on my IntrovertReader site.
+So some of what I list here is reviewed on my IntrovertReader site.

 - Tess of the d’Urbervilles by Thomas Hardy (This is a tragic, beautiful tale about a woman who yearned for joy and love.)